MicrosoftDocs/dynamics365smb-docs/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 ### Synchronization Rules

 The following table lists the rules that control the synchronization between [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[d365fin](includes/d365fin_md.md)].
-These are in addition to rules defined for Common Data Service, which also apply.
+These are in addition to rules defined for Dataverse, which also apply.
 For more information, see [Standard Entity Mapping](/dynamics365/business-central/admin-synchronizing-business-central-and-sales?branch=master-cds-crm#standard-table-mapping-for-synchronization).

 > [!NOTE]
 > Changes to data in  that were made by the integration user account are not synchronized.
 Therefore, we recommended that you do not change data while using that account.
 For more information, see [Setting Up User Accounts for Integrating with Dynamics 365 Sales](admin-setting-up-integration-with-dynamics-sales.md).